 Find out more

 Devolution and land claims agreements in Inuit Nunangat

-Northern governance and placing more control into the hands of Northerners have been a major part of Canada's Northern Strategy.
+Northern governance and placing more control into the hands of Northerners are major parts of Canada's Arctic and Northern Policy.

-Inuit land claims agreements have been signed in all four Inuit regions:
+Inuit land claims agreements have been signed in all 4 Inuit regions: